 If your child is not issued with an EHCP before national offer day, a place at a mainstream school will be offered in accordance with the school’s admissions criteria.

 You can choose an out of borough mainstream maintained school, however we will also consult in Haringey for places.
 If your child has an EHCP you can ask us to consult schools using your child’s EHCP so they know how they will need to meet your child’s needs.

 If you are interested in an independent special school; one that is not under the local authority and is a private school, you need to be aware that we will always try to place children using our local provision, which is high quality and able to meet a very wide range of children’s needs.

 We can consult independent special schools, however we do not have a duty to name them unless we cannot find a special school place to meet your child’s needs locally.

-This is the new special school for children with Autism and is opening in September 2019
+This is the new special school for children with Autism and it opened in September 2019.

 You should expect to be able to meet the Special Educational Needs Co-ordinator (Senco) or speak to the Senco by phone if they are not able to be at an open evening.
 A representative from the school will be able to talk to you about the school’s ‘SEN Information Offer’, which should include the following information for children with SEND:

 - Steps to prevent less favourable treatment / facilities for access/ equipment